Danish | 1929-2008

-In May 2019 Rocket will present a retrospective exhibition of Peter Hedegaard’s work which will include some of the largest canvases he painted in the 1970s.
-The Rocket Press will publish the first monograph on the artist’s work with a biographical essay by Chantal Condron, curator at the Government Art Collection, and a preface by Nigel Prince, Executive Director of Contemporary Art Gallery, Vancouver.
+In May 2019 Rocket presented a retrospective exhibition of Peter Hedegaard’s work which included some of the largest canvases he painted in the 1970s.
+The Rocket Press published the first monograph on the artist’s work with a biographical essay by Chantal Condron, curator at the Government Art Collection, and a preface by Nigel Prince, Executive Director of Contemporary Art Gallery, Vancouver.

 The first monograph on the work of Peter Hedegaard has been published in May 2019 by The Rocket Press – with a biographical essay by Chantal Condron, a preface by Nigel Prince & numerous colour reproductions

 Peter Hedegaard | 1970s gouaches | 2013